Posts

 Image

+Sunday Special!-"Eyes of the Sky!
 Pujji with RAF Squadron Leader Mohinder Singh Pujji saved 300 American-commanded troops in the Burmese jungle during WWII by locating them from the air after other attempts failed, flying personally to find the lost soldiers hidden from Japanese forces and guiding rescuers to their precise location, earning him the Distinguished Flying Cross (DFC) for his bravery.
-Pujji was sent to No.9 Advanced Unit at RAF Hullavington, where he became part of t Pujji with RAF Squadron Leader Mohinder Singh Pujji saved 300 American-commanded troops in the Burmese jungle during WWII by locating them from the air after other attempts failed, flying personally to find the lost soldiers hidden from Japanese forces and guiding rescuers to their precise location, earning him the Distinguished Flying Cross (DFC) for his bravery.
-Pujji and the RAF It was also around this time that he first made the request to fly with his turban, creating what would become the late fighter pilot’s most...
+Pujji was sent to No.9 Advanced Unit at RAF Huntington, where he became part of it It was also around this time that he first made the request to fly with his turban, creating what would become the late fighter pilot’s most indelible and iconic image.
+They designed a special cap to fit over the turban, enabling him to still use his headphones and oxygen mask whilst flying with it.
+The turban, which also proudly displayed his RAF wings, was to become even more special to him in ways that he could never have imagined.
+Not only was it a symbol of his faith and bravery, bu...

 Story this Wednesday!-"An experienced Father's Will"